DolVladzio/DevOps_project/HW_02/README.md

 # Runbook to setup everything

+## First you need to setup all vms!

-- First you have to clone this repository:
+- You have to clone this repository:
 ```sh
 git clone https://github.com/DolVladzio/DevOps_project.git && cd DevOps_project
 ```